 Hilberry is also the author of the nonfiction Luke Karamazov (1987), an account of serial murderers in Kalamazoo.
-He has co-edited three volumes of “Third Coast” poetry from Michigan—the most recent, New Poems from the Third Coast: Contemporary Michigan Poetry,in 2000.
+He co-edited three volumes of “Third Coast” poetry from Michigan, including New Poems from the Third Coast: Contemporary Michigan Poetry (2000).

 Hilberry’s awards include a National Endowment for the Arts Fellowship in poetry and a Michigan Arts Award.
 He died in early 2017.